microsoft/MixedRealityToolkit-Unity/Documentation/Input/Gaze.md

 Gaze functionality (both head and eye) is provided by the [GazeProvider](xref:Microsoft.MixedReality.Toolkit.Input.GazeProvider).
-This provider can be configured in the *Pointer* section of the input system profile:
+This provider can be configured in the *Gaze* section of the input system profile:

 ![Gaze Configuration Entrypoint](../../Documentation/Images/Input/GazeConfigurationEntrypoint.png)